-We are party to a Spacecraft Technology License Agreement, as amended, with Mojave Aerospace Ventures, LLC ("MAV") pursuant to which we possess a non-exclusive, worldwide license under certain patents and patent applications, including improvements that have been reduced to practice within a specified period.
-Unless terminated earlier, the term of this license agreement will expire on the later of a fixed date and the expiration date of the last to expire of the patent rights granted under the agreement.
-The license agreement and the associated licenses granted thereunder may be terminated if we commit a material breach of our obligations under the agreement that is uncured for more than 30 days or if we become insolvent.
+We are party to a Spacecraft Technology License Agreement, as amended (STLA"), with Mojave Aerospace Ventures, LLC ("MAV") pursuant to which we possess a non-exclusive, worldwide license under certain patents and patent applications, including improvements that have been reduced to practice within a specified period.
+Unless terminated earlier, the term of the STLA will expire when the last patent right granted under the STLA expires.
+The STLA and the associated licenses granted thereunder may be terminated if we commit a material breach of our obligations under the STLA that is uncured for more than 30 days or if we become insolvent.

-Under the terms of the license agreement, we are obligated to pay MAV license fees and royalties through the later of a fixed date and the expiration date of the last to expire of the patent rights granted under the agreement of (a) a low-single-digit percentage of our commercial spaceflight operating revenue, subject to an annual cap that is adjusted annually for changes in the consumer price index, (b) a low-single-digit percentage of our gross operating revenue on the operation of spacecraft, and (c) a mid-single-digit percentage of our gross sales revenue of spacecraft sold to third parties.
+Under the terms of the STLA, we were obligated to pay MAV royalties through a fixed date (the "Royalty Period") of (a) a low-single-digit percentage of our commercial spaceflight operating revenue, subject to an annual cap that is adjusted annually for changes in the consumer price index, (b) a low-single-digit percentage of our gross operating revenue on the operation of spacecraft, and (c) a mid-single-digit percentage of our gross sales of spacecraft sold to third parties.
+Under the STLA, the Royalty Period expired on July 26, 2024.